-Stowmarket Table Tennis Club has entered five teams in the Bury St. Edmunds District Table Tennis League – one team in Div.
+For the 2021-2022 season, Stowmarket Table Tennis Club has entered five teams – one team in Div.
 1, three teams in Div.
 2 and one team in Div.
 3.

-In Divisions 1 & 2, three players play each game.
-Each player plays each of the opponents and two of each team play a doubles game, making 10 games in all.
+In Divisions 1 & 2, there are three players on each team.
+Each player plays each of the opponents and two of each team play a doubles game, making 10 games in all in a team match.

 In a Division 3 match, there are only two players on each side; there are therefore only 5 games overall.

 In a season, each team plays every other team in their division 3 times.
 Therefore, against some teams you will play twice at home and once away and, against other teams, the reverse will be true.
 Overall each team will play the same number of home and away matches.

 Teams for 2021-22

 |CAPTAIN||David Gough||Andrew Oakley||Ian Bridgeman||Joe Kulesa||David Healy|

 Joseph Kulesa (Jnr.)

 Senior 1-star ranking events are Table Tennis England approved tournaments, open to all, at which winning matches can win you national ranking points.
 The higher ranked player you beat, the more points you earn and the higher up the national ranking table you climb.

 The Suffolk Senior Super Series is a series of such tournaments and three of them have been scheduled to take place at Stowupland: